Nisitha529/ASIC-Implementation-of-image-processing-design/README.md

 - The floorplanning stage was successfully completed, resulting in a compact and well-structured layout.
 The design achieves an efficient balance between core utilization and die allocation, ensuring smooth progression toward placement and routing.

 #### Core Area
-The synthesized core area is reported with coordinates spanning approximately 2,192 µm², demonstrating effective packing of standard cells and logic blocks.
+- The synthesized core area is reported with coordinates spanning approximately 2,192 µm², demonstrating effective packing of standard cells and logic blocks.
 This compact core layout highlights the efficiency of the design while leaving sufficient margin for routing and clock distribution.

 #### Die Area
-The die outline extends slightly beyond the core, with a total footprint of about 2,198 µm × 2,208 µm.
+- The die outline extends slightly beyond the core, with a total footprint of about 2,198 µm × 2,208 µm.
 This provides an optimized boundary that accommodates IO pads, power distribution networks, and routing resources without unnecessary overhead, ensuring a reliable physical implementation.

 #### Final Status
-With a clean and efficient floorplan in place, the design is well-prepared for subsequent implementation steps.
+- With a clean and efficient floorplan in place, the design is well-prepared for subsequent implementation steps.
 The strong alignment between the core and die dimensions confirms that the project is both area-efficient and layout-ready.

+### Placement Analysis Report
+- The placement stage was successfully completed with clean timing and power results.
+The design demonstrates strong stability across both setup and hold analysis, with all paths meeting their requirements and no violations observed.
+This confirms that the placed netlist is robust and ready for subsequent optimization and routing.

+#### Timing Closure
+- Static timing analysis confirms that both maximum (setup) and minimum (hold) paths achieve positive slack margins.
+The key path from the system clock input (sys_clk_i) to the video clock output (xvclk_o) meets timing comfortably, with a slack of +4.75 ns for setup and +4.56 ns for hold.
+These results highlight a well-balanced clocking strategy and efficient buffer distribution throughout the placed design.

+#### Power Efficiency

+- The power analysis indicates a total consumption of approximately 1.68e-04 W, with sequential logic accounting for the majority, followed by combinational logic.
+The balanced contribution between internal and switching power (52.6% vs. 47.4%) reflects an efficient implementation with no wasted power in unused macros or pads.
+This low-power profile further enhances the design’s suitability for integration in energy-sensitive applications.

+#### Signal Quality

+- Slew, fanout, and capacitance checks demonstrate that the majority of nets are well within safe electrical limits, ensuring reliable signal integrity after placement.
+The strong alignment of data arrival and required times across all timing paths reinforces that the design is physically consistent and placement-optimized.

+#### Final Status

+- With timing closure achieved, power kept well within efficient bounds, and signal quality confirmed, the placement stage establishes a solid foundation for routing.
+The design is now fully prepared for the next phase of physical implementation, ensuring both performance and efficiency remain on track.

 ## ZYNQ PS based verification approach for the sobel RTL implementation